sgoeschl/freemarker-cli/README.md

 While I love Apache Velocity (Apache Turbine anyone?)
 I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.

-Some years later the not-so-small Groovy script was growing so I decided
+Some years later the not-so-small Groovy script was still growing so I decided

 * To ditch Groovy and migrate to plain JDK 8
+* Write unit tests since I had no more excuses
 * To ditch Commons CLI and migrate to [Picocli](https://picocli.info)

 # 3. Design Goals